Spend some time entering your details and information about your home. You’ll get access to a variety of quotes so that you can find the one for you.

 Factors that affect the cost of landlord insurance:

-By comparing different policies and insurance companies, Quidco can provide cheap landlord insurance quotes with up to £20 in cashback.
+By comparing different policies and insurance companies, Quidco can provide cheap landlord insurance quotes with £6 in cashback.
 Simply work out the type of cover you need for your property, then use the comparison tool to get instant quotes and find the ideal landlord insurance.

 Making a claim will depend on the insurer, however they usually have a helpline for customers and you can find your policy details in the agreement.